 The near and distant future of medical diagnostics

-With a single blood draw and using a simple workflow, our technology can identify a large number of microbial strains in only one hour.
+With a single blood draw and using a simple workflow, our technology can identify a large number of microbial strains in less than 30 minutes.
 Best of all, it is portable, easy to operate, and cost-effective enough to be deployed in clinics across the developing world.

 Our technology will have an immediate impact—but our engineering won’t stop there.
 We aim to enhance the technology so that it will be available in a hand-held unit that delivers results in less than 15 minutes.
 This would give physicians an even greater advantage in fighting the microbes that cause serious infections.
 We also plan to develop technology that allows clinicians to test sputum and swabs for harmful microbes.